What Your Business Can Do to Prevent Data BreachesBusiness Advice & Research

 A data breach refers to a security incident where an unauthorized person accesses confidential, sensitive, or protected information.
 Most organizations can be at risk of a data breach; from small one-person businesses to multinational enterprises.
 More worryingly, anyone sharing their sensitive information with these companies can also be exposed.

 Data breaches can stem from a variety of sources.
-Criminals are employing increasingly sophisticated cyberattacks such as denial of service, malware, ransomware, and password crackers.
+Criminals are employing increasingly sophisticated cyber attacks such as distributed denial of service (DDoS), malware, ransomware, and password crackers.
 Combating such attacks requires significant investment in cybersecurity and employing dedicated security professionals.

 Identifying Your Data Exposures